fbpx

 Taught the Audience How to Honi

-This was one of my favorite parts about this Kona luau and I’ve never seen this done at a luau before.
+This was one of my favorite parts of this Kona luau, and I’ve never seen this done at a luau before.
 The emcee taught everyone how to give a traditional Hawaiian honi.

 Basically, two people press their foreheads and noses together and take a deep breath.
-My son and I practiced it a lot and it might become our new thing when snuggling.
+My son and I practiced it a lot, which might become our new thing when snuggling.

 Tuamotu Islands

-Another thing unique to this Big Island Hawaii luau is that they featured a dance from the Tuamotu islands.
-The style was similar to Tahitian dancing.
+Another unique aspect of this Big Island, Hawaii luau was that it featured a dance from the Tuamotu islands, which was similar to Tahitian dancing.

 Image of a man and woman wearing blue costumes dancing on stage.